Does Botox Cause Cancer? What the Science Says

 To go a step further, major health organizations do not classify Botox as a carcinogen (a substance capable of causing cancer).
 Organizations like the International Agency for Research on Cancer and the American Cancer Society maintain lists of known carcinogens, and the active ingredient in Botox is not on them.
 That’s because the way Botox works has nothing to do with the mechanisms that cause cancer.
 Cancer begins when cells grow uncontrollably, often due to changes in their DNA.
 Botox doesn’t alter your DNA or affect cell growth.
 It simply works on a muscular level, temporarily blocking nerve signals to relax specific muscles and smooth wrinkles.

-What Do Official Health Organizations Say?
+What Do Health Organizations Say About Botox and Cancer Risk?

 When you have a serious health question, it’s always best to turn to the experts.
 Instead of relying on social media rumors or a friend-of-a-friend’s story, let’s look at what the major health organizations, the ones responsible for public safety, have to say about Botox.
 These groups spend their time and resources studying treatments to make sure they are safe for you.
 Their conclusions are based on extensive data and rigorous scientific review, giving us a clear and reliable picture of where Botox stands.